Dingo Ate My Taco

 The Tortilla Question, and Why It Matters in Abbotsford

 Nixtamalization, the alkaline process of soaking dried corn in limewater before grinding, transforms the grain chemically and nutritionally.
 It unlocks niacin, develops the characteristic aroma of fresh masa, and produces a tortilla with a pliability and depth that no wheat-based substitute replicates.
 In Mexico, this process is centuries old and effectively non-negotiable in serious taco contexts.
-In Australia, it remains the exception rather than the norm, which means any venue applying it properly is operating in a narrow peer set, not competing against the taco-as-cheap-lunch category at all.
+In Australia, it remains the exception rather than the norm, which means any venue applying it properly is operating in a narrow comparable set, not competing against the taco-as-cheap-lunch category at all.

 Abbotsford is a reasonable address for this kind of operation.
 The suburb sits between Collingwood and Richmond along the Yarra, and its food strip has matured into a mix of independent cafés, wine-focused casual spots, and neighbourhood restaurants that assume a fairly literate customer base.
 It is not the concentrated dining precinct of nearby Fitzroy, where Cutler & Co. anchors a broader fine-dining cluster, but it has developed its own low-key character.
 A masa-forward taco venue fits that register: technically serious, visually unpretentious, priced for repeat visits.